Introducing guest blogger Nadine from The Expat Mummy

 Nairobi National Park is over 110 sq. km of savannah, forest and rivers populated by 4 of the big 5 and many other of safari’s favourite animals.

-It is located within the city bounds, you can be at the airport or dropping your kids off at school and 15 minutes later witness a lion kill a zebra.
-There are numerous tour companies that will take you on a safari in the park but we prefer to self-drive.
+It is located within the city bounds; you can be at the airport or dropping your kids off at school and 15 minutes later witness a lion kill a zebra.
+Numerous tour companies will take you on a safari in the park, but we prefer to self-drive.

 Nairobi National Park is Nairobi’s diamond in the water.
 A gem unlike any other to be found in a capital city, but emblematic of Kenya as a whole.
 If you do one thing when you are here, visit Nairobi National Park.

 Kitengela Glass is slightly outside of Nairobi, a 40-minute drive from Karen but it’s worth it.
 A collision of all that is weird and wonderful, Kitengela glass makes world-famous glass sculptures, bowls, plates and glasses and has an onsite shop where you can purchase them at a far cheaper price than in the shops.

 However, it’s not the shop’s attraction but rather the place itself.
 Kitengela Glass is a Dali-esque world of bizarre art and sculptures collected around a huge dome that houses the forge.

 Kids will love to watch the glass blowing process and adore hunting for ‘gems’ (glass offcuts) that are scattered around the site.
 Head next door to Nani’s place for an even more bizarre experience and some gorgeous stained glass windows and ornaments.

 The Village Market in Gigiri has something for everyone.
 Arguably be best, and definitely my favourite, mall in Kenya it has a hodgepodge of shops from brands you’ll recognise to tiny stalls selling antiques and Moroccan-style lights and rugs.